-In the romantic thriller THE HIDDEN LIGHT OF MEXICO CITY, Luz and Eddo spend time away from the world in the lovely Mexican town of San Miguel de Allende.
-A 4 hour drive northwest of Mexico City, San Miguel is a UNESCO World Heritage site known for its creative atmosphere.
+In the political thriller THE HIDDEN LIGHT OF MEXICO CITY, Luz and Eddo briefly escape a political scheme to buy the Mexican presidency with drug money, and spend time away from the world in the lovely Mexican town of San Miguel de Allende.
+A 4-hour drive northwest of Mexico City, San Miguel is a UNESCO World Heritage site known for its creative atmosphere.
 The historic streets are lined with shops full of Mexico’s best handicrafts and artwork, the architecture is a wonderful mix of European inspiration and Mexican flare, and it is home to the annual San Miguel Writers Conference and Literary Festival.

 The conference website says it all: The cradle of Mexican Independence, San Miguel de Allende has long been a mecca for social creatives – writers, painters, musicians, poets, philosophers, liberation theology clergy.
 Maybe it’s the crisp mountain air.
 Maybe it’s the thermal pools infused with natural lithium.
 Maybe it’s the Dalai Lama’s blessing.
 Maybe it’s you.

-Several years ago it was me and a group of friends discovering the city for ourselves.
-I was experimenting with art and photography and the resulting pictures inspired the trip that Luz and Eddo take in the book.
+I was experimenting with art and photography at the time, and the resulting pictures inspired the trip that Luz and Eddo take in the book.